robrix/memory/topics/writing.md

 # Writing

-- Brevity is the soul of wit
+- “Brevity is the soul of wit”

 - Edit ruthlessly ; what is worth leaving in?